DistRap/emhell/README.md

 * `-a | --arm`  to use `arm-none-eabi-gdb`
 * `--bmp DEV` for use with BlackMagicProbe over UART
 * `--bmphosted HOST:PORT` for use with PC hosted BlackMagicProbe (`blackmagic_stlinkv2` binary)
+* `--remotegdb HOST:PORT` for use with remotely running GDB server over TCP (could be OpenOCD provided one)

 For full list refer to `hgdb --help`